Newsletter No. 19 – Social Law

 CE April 1, 2015 (n°365253):

-In return for the withdrawal of a procedure before the industrial tribunal following a formal deed, an employee received compensation for a transaction with his employer.
-The tax authorities included this allowance in the taxable income and the Court of Appeal rejected the request for discharge of the additional income tax contribution presented by the employee.
-The Council of State quashes the judgment of the Court of Appeal on the grounds that it should have determined whether the person concerned established that the disputed settlement compensation could be assimilated to compensation following a dismissal without real cause and seriously in order to determine whether he could benefit from the income tax exemption provided for by article 80 duodecies of the general tax code.
+In exchange for withdrawing proceedings before the labor court following a resignation, an employee received compensation as part of a settlement agreement with his employer.
+The tax authorities included this compensation in his taxable income, and the Court of Appeal rejected the employee's request for relief from the additional income tax assessment.
+The Council of State overturned the Court of Appeal's decision on the grounds that it should have examined whether the employee had established that the disputed settlement payment could be considered equivalent to compensation following a dismissal without just cause, in order to determine whether he was eligible for the income tax exemption provided for in Article 80 duodecies of the General Tax Code.

-Calculation of the AGS guarantee: ceiling of receivables
+Calculation of the AGS guarantee: ceiling on claims

-The determination of the maximum amount of the AGS guarantee is assessed on the date on which the employee's claim arose and at the latest on the date of the judgment approving the plan or pronouncing the compulsory liquidation.
-When the wage claims, because of the different dates on which they were born, come under different ceilings, these ceilings are respectively applicable to them, within the overall limit of the highest ceiling then applicable.
+The maximum amount of the AGS guarantee is determined as of the date the employee's claim arose and no later than the date of the judgment approving the plan or ordering the judicial liquidation.
+When wage claims, due to different dates of arose, fall under different ceilings, these ceilings apply to each claim, up to the overall limit of the highest ceiling then in effect.

-Salaries due in the event of dismissal without real and serious cause
+Wages due in the event of dismissal without just cause

-In the context of a dispute between an employee dismissed for serious misconduct and his employer, the Court of Appeal rejected the employer's counterclaim seeking to condemn the employee under penalty to destroy the copy of a hard disk on the grounds that the documents produced by the employer do not make it possible to retain that there is a risk of use of the documents for commercial purposes.
+In a dispute between an employee dismissed for serious misconduct and his employer, the Court of Appeal rejected the employer's counterclaim seeking to compel the employee, under penalty of a fine, to destroy a copy of a hard drive.
+The Court of Appeal reasoned that the evidence presented by the employer did not demonstrate a risk of the documents being used for commercial purposes.

-The Court of Cassation reverses the judgment.
-According to the Court, in so deciding, without examining whether the employee established that the documents in question were strictly necessary for the exercise of his rights of defense in the dispute between him and his employer on the occasion of his dismissal, the Court of Appeal deprived its decision of legal basis.
+The Court of Cassation overturned this decision.
+According to the Court of Cassation, by ruling in this way, without determining whether the employee had established that the documents in question were strictly necessary for exercising his rights of defense in the dispute with his employer regarding his dismissal, the Court of Appeal deprived its decision of a legal basis.

 Dismissal of a protected employee

-In this case, a protected employee used 105 hours of delegation to exercise a salaried activity within another company.
-The Administrative Court of Appeal relied on the fact that these acts had not been carried out during the execution by the person concerned of her employment contract and considered that the dismissal of this employee could not be justified.
-According to the Council of State, an act of the employee occurring outside the performance of his employment contract cannot justify a dismissal for misconduct, unless it reflects the ignorance by the person concerned of an obligation arising from this contract. .
-The use by a protected employee of his hours of delegation to carry out another professional activity disregards the obligation of loyalty towards his employer which arises from his employment contract.
-Consequently, the Council of State annuls the appeal decision.
+In this case, a protected employee used 105 hours of allotted time for union activities to work for another company.
+The Administrative Court of Appeal based its decision on the fact that these actions were not carried out in the course of the employee's employment contract and ruled that the employee's dismissal could not be justified.
+According to the Council of State, an employee's actions outside the scope of their employment contract cannot be grounds for dismissal for misconduct, unless they demonstrate a breach of an obligation arising from that contract.
+A protected employee's use of their allotted time for union activities to engage in other professional activities violates the duty of loyalty to their employer, which stems from their employment contract.
+Consequently, the Council of State overturned the Court of Appeal's decision.

-A qualified road worker for a motorway concession company is dismissed for serious misconduct, in particular for having been found in a state of alcoholic impregnation at his place of work.
-The latter requests the nullity of the dismissal.
-To this end, the employee invokes the violation of a fundamental freedom resulting from the use of an alcohol test outside the workplace in disregard of the procedures prescribed by the internal regulations.
-The Court considers, on the contrary, that the use of a blood alcohol test to establish the state of intoxication of an employee at work does not constitute an infringement of a fundamental freedom, since, having regard to the nature of the work entrusted to this employee, such a state of intoxication is likely to expose people or property to danger, and that the methods of this control, provided for in the internal regulations, allow it to be challenged, regardless of whether it is carried out, for technical reasons, outside the company.
+A skilled road worker employed by a highway concession company was dismissed for serious misconduct, specifically for being found intoxicated at his workplace.
+He sought to have his dismissal declared null and void.
+To this end, the employee argued that a fundamental freedom had been violated by the use of a breathalyzer test outside the workplace, in disregard of the procedures stipulated in the company's internal regulations.
+The Court, however, held that a breathalyzer test to determine an employee's intoxication at work did not constitute an infringement of a fundamental freedom, since, given the nature of the work assigned to the employee, such intoxication was likely to endanger people or property, and the procedures for such a test, as outlined in the internal regulations, allowed for its contestation, regardless of whether it was conducted, for technical reasons, outside the company premises.

-1 Decree No. 2015-364 of March 30, 2015 on the fight against fraud in the posting of workers and the fight against illegal work
+1 Decree No. 2015-364 of 30 March 2015 relating to the fight against fraud in the posting of workers and the fight against illegal work

 Download our newsletter: